 In the pre-developed condition, the site is characterized as sloping from east to west.
-The soil classification based upon Westchester County Soils Mapping is a Riverhead Loam, 8 to 15 and 25 to 50 percent slopes.
+The soil classification based upon Westchester County Soils Mapping is a Riverhead Loam, (HSG 'Type A' soils).
 The site vegetation can be characterized as lawn and landscaped.
 The site is located along the southern side of Eldredge Place between the intersection of Eldredge Place & Broadway and Eldredge Place & Oliphant Avenue.